DOCTOR RECOMMENDED BRAND

 Treating problems with desire

 Once you understand the various factors at play in desire, then you can begin to offer appropriate treatments to improve a man’s sex drive.
 If a man’s testosterone is low, he might consider testosterone replacement therapy (TRT).
 TRT can be delivered orally, intranasally, topically through the skin, via an injection, or even implanted as slow-releasing pellets.
 Treating low testosterone in men has been shown to increase sexual desire in a number of studies.
 If prolactin or estradiol is off, then adjusting these with medication can help just the same.
 Often recommendations on lifestyle changes like increasing exercise, eating a healthier diet, or improving sleep can all boost libido.
 If a medication effect is suspected, then switching doses or considering therapeutic alternatives can make a world of difference.
+As previously suggested, in this “what causes low libido in men” article, working concurrently to improve one’s mental health is as important as optimizing physical health in treating problems with desire.
+Cognitive-behavioral therapy, couple’s therapy, and individualized sex therapy can all help improve libido.
+Meditation, sensate focus therapy, and mindfulness practices can also elevate desire and sexual activity.

 Concluding thoughts on problems with desire